Dexia accused of misleading investors

-BRUSSELS Dec 21 A Belgian investment company has launched legal action against Dexia and its chief executive, arguing the Franco-Belgian financial group misled investors before its state bailout in October.
+BRUSSELS A Belgian investment company has launched legal action against Dexia (DEXI.BR) and its chief executive, arguing the Franco-Belgian financial group misled investors before its state bailout in October.

 Lynx Capital bought 5,350 Dexia shares on Sept 5 for prices varying from 1.358 to 1.478 euros, according to lawyer Robert Wtterwulghe.
 Dexia's shares have subsequently fallen to 0.33 euros.